When Dinosaurs Roamed America: Late Cretaceous segment (65 million years ago)

 The program explains that dinosaurs similar to Zuniceratops evolved into the famous Triceratops.
-In the Late Cretaceous near Mount Rushmore in South Dakota, Anatotitan and Triceratops browse on a rolling grassland bordered by tropical jungle, while Ornithomimus peck at roots and other plants in the area.
+In the Late Cretaceous, at the end of the Maastrichtian stage, near Mount Rushmore in South Dakota (specifically Bone Butte), Anatotitan and Triceratops browse on a rolling grassland bordered by tropical jungle, while Ornithomimus peck at roots and other plants in the area.
 Flying pterosaurs such as Quetzalcoatlus soar overhead, looking for carcasses.
-A young Tyrannosaurus rex arrives on the scene, and the Triceratops form a defensive circle around the juveniles and display their powerful horns whilst the Tyrannosaurus attempts to get through and roars repeatedly but the Triceratops stay to fight instead of fleeing.
-Unable to get past the horns of the defensive Triceratops, the Tyrannosaurus attacks a Quetzalcoatlus, but the pterosaur launches off and flies away from the hungry theropod.
+A young Tyrannosaurus rex arrives on the scene, and the Triceratops herd form a defensive circle around the juveniles, displaying their powerful horns whilst the Tyrannosaurus attempts to get through.
+Unable to get past the horns of the defensive Triceratops, the Tyrannosaurus ambushes a Quetzalcoatlus, but the pterosaur launches off and flies away from the hungry theropod.
 The Tyrannosaurus goes back into the trees and the Triceratops become less agitated.

 At night, the young Tyrannosaurus returns to its family, and the mother Tyrannosaurus chastises two of her young after they hit her scarred leg while sparring.
 The next day, the young Tyrannosaurus and its siblings are taught by their mother to hunt.
-They target a herd of Anatotitan grazing in a forest clearing and after bursting from the trees, the herd scatters and flees.
-The three Tyrannosaurus chase after one individual and it runs straight into the forest where the mother emerges from the bushes, grabs the unfortunate hadrosaur, and kills it by breaking its neck.
-She then roars before the feast begins.
+They target a herd of Anatotitan grazing in a forest clearing and after bursting from the trees, the herd scatters.
+The three juvenile Tyrannosaurus chase after one Anatotitan and it runs straight into the forest where the mother emerges from the bushes, grabs the unfortunate hadrosaur, and kills it by breaking its neck.

-As they begin to feast, a huge asteroid, 6 miles across, hurtles towards the planet at 45000 miles an hour and as it enters the atmosphere friction turns it into a blazing missile.
+As they begin to feast, a huge asteroid, 6 miles across, hurtles towards the planet at 45,000 miles an hour and as it enters the atmosphere friction turns it into a blazing missile.
 The asteroid crosses the ocean in just 4 minutes, crashing into the Gulf of Mexico.
 The impact gouges out a crater 120 miles wide and sends an incandescent plume of dust, glass and ash into the atmosphere which falls back to earth as fiery debris.
 The blast wave radiates outward from the impact in a circle and in minutes, everything for hundreds of miles is incinerated by the intense heat or blown apart by the blast wave.
 Dinosaurs in the region are vaporized in a matter of minutes.